 The generator and pulse shaper is the same as in the previous version of the circuit.
 The real upgrade is only the powering from 5 V (from USB).
-Also, I should mention about the resistor, which pull-up the Zener diode on the input of the Schmitt trigger.
-Basically this resistor sets the level of detection.
+Also, I should mention the resistor, which pull-up the Zener diode on the input of the Schmitt trigger.
+Basically, this resistor sets the level of detection.
 I case of significant cross-talk, the value of the resistor should be chosen carefully.
-Actually the problem of cross-talk is one of the most significant problems in this setup.
-In the process of development, I had waste a significant amount of time (about a quarter of all time) to solve it.
+Actually, the problem of cross-talk is one of the most significant problems in this setup.
+In the process of development, I had to waste a significant amount of time (about a quarter of all time) to solve it.
 I'm not 100% sure that it disappears completely, but is significantly eliminated.

 The other part is logic and display.

 ATmega32A is in charge of this.
 I don't need so much memory of MCU, but I need a lot of legs.
 It would be nice to have an interrupt for each coincidence circuit.
 But the MCU has only 3 of them, so I need to insert an OR chip. to detect well the signal from 5 coincidence circuits.
-Plus to this, the signal from it is short, I stray-way solution doesn't work.
+Plus, the signal from it is short, I stray-way solution doesn't work.
 It not difficult to stretch the signals of some logic chip, but I didn't want to overcomplicate the device.
 I rewrite the Interrupt service routine and it starts to react faster.

 When the MCU detects the coincidence, it makes "piuuu" with buzzer, blinks with LED on the arc, adds +1 to the corresponding column of the histogram, and shows it on the LED matrix.
 The program of MCU is here.
 If you will repeat, don't forget to set fuses on 16 MHz.

 All the electronics are assembled in the étagère of three levels: the first is the HV generator and all high voltage staff, the second is pulse shaper and coincidence circuit, the third is MCU with the interface.
-Also, the second level has the connector to check each of the counters separately.
+Also, the second level has a connector to check each of the counters separately.